solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

   proposal, the payers of these transactions would have to consider only paying prioritization fee when truly needed.

-- about 6% non-vote transactions in mainnet-beta that set `compute_unit_price` but either not setting `compute_unit_limit` or setting it _above_ Max 1.4M. with this proposal, payers of these transactions would have to consider setting accurate/reasonable `compute_unit_limit`.
+- about 6% of non-vote transactions in mainnet-beta that set `compute_unit_price` are either not setting `compute_unit_limit` or setting it _above_ Max 1.4M.
+  With this proposal, payers of these transactions would have to consider setting an accurate/reasonable `compute_unit_limit`.

 ## Security Considerations